-The change in IR35 (off-payroll) rules was not welcomed by the communication, engagement and change industry which has long been populated by contractors using their own limited companies cover vacancies or maternity leave, support growth and recovery through structural, cultural or process change, or set up and/or develop capability or build new functions..
+The change in IR35 (off-payroll) rules was not welcomed by the communication, engagement and change industry which has long been populated by contractors using their own limited companies to cover vacancies or maternity leave, support growth and recovery through structural, cultural or process change, or set up and/or develop capability or build new functions.

 No-one: interims, hiring companies, or indeed agencies like my own, were impressed when the new taxation regulations were rolled out.
-Earnings were squeezed for contractors (typically down by 20-25%) and costs were up for clients.
+Earnings were squeezed for contractors (typically down by 20-25%) and costs went up for clients.

 Why was it introduced?